Cbaesparta/Exp9/README.md

 ## output:
 ```
 Original values:
-num1 = 4, num2 = 5
+num1 = 6, num2 = 7
-After multiplication, new value of num1 = 20
+After multiplication, new value of num1 = 42
 ```
-## Key Syntax Elements:
+## Key Syntax Elements

-1) int* ptr: Declares a pointer ptr that is capable of holding the address of an integer variable.
+1. **`int* ptr`**: Declares a pointer `ptr` for holding the address of an integer variable.
-2) ptr = &num: Assigns the address of the variable num to the pointer ptr.
+2. **`ptr = &num`**: Assigns the address of the variable `num` to the pointer `ptr`.
-3) *ptr: Dereferences the pointer, which means it retrieves the value from the memory location stored in ptr.
+3. **`*ptr`**: Dereferences the pointer to access the value at the memory location it points to.

+### Conclusion

+Understanding these key syntax elements of pointers—declaration, assignment, and dereferencing—is essential for effective memory management and manipulation in C++.
+Proper use of pointers enables efficient data handling and access in various programming scenarios.